dgcruzing/ppt_to_h5p_converter/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Look to issues as I am getting false positives, plus they are converting a big big at the moment.
+Look to issues as I am getting false positives, plus they are converting a bit big at the moment.